St Paul Apostle North School

 At St Paul Apostle North we invite parents and families to be truly active and vocal members of our family.
-Of necessity, parent engagement during Remote Learning is looking a little different.
-However, although we are not meeting physically, we are actually communicating and connecting on a very regular basis.
-We have had to think differently and creatively, but we very much welcome the voices and opinions of our community and to continue the partnerships that are so vital to our students’ wellbeing and learning.
+We use the online platform Seesaw to communicate and connect with families on a very regular basis, in addition to our school website, and social media platforms on Instagram and Facebook.
+We very much welcome the voices and opinions of our community and to continue the partnerships that are so vital to our students’ wellbeing and learning.

 We welcome respectful feedback and suggestions for improvement at all times.

 St Paul apostle South School

 St John’s Regional College